jonahkaye/django_proxy/README.md

 **RATE LIMITING:**
 - see UserRateThrottle in InferenceProxyView.
 Set at 100 RPM/user
 - see AnonRateThrottle in RegisterView.
-Set at 100 registrations per minute.
+Set at 20 registrations per minute.
 Not really sure what this ought to be

 **ASYNC PROCESSING:**
 - Using celery.
 Normally, best to have same number of worker processes as CPU cores to limit context overhead switching.
 But because processes are I/O bound, using gevent makes more sense.
 Using guncicorn as production wsgi server.

 - the way the task que is designed is that you configure how many asynchronous requests gevent can pass through to the api simaltaneously.
 That number can be 10 or 10000.
 I would experiment in more depth and understanding what the capacity of the inference endpoint is in order to determine what to set that number to.

+- gunicorn is also using gevent.
+I realized by the end that I

 **UNIT TESTING:**